 Tellerbarret (platter hat)

-Other patterns I plan to add in the future: Schaub (coat), low-neck smock, and paned/slashed sleeves.
+Other patterns I plan to add in the future: Schaub (coat), more headwear, and wams (male doublet).
 If there’s something you’d like to see, please leave a comment!